 Announcement I'm pleased to be a part of the textile artists represented by Santa Fe Weaving Gallery in Santa Fe, New Mexico.
 They represent some of the top artists/designers in surface design and have been an important contributor to further the art-to-wear movement.
-You can see a large selection of scarves on their website https://sfweaving.com/collections/scarf-shawl.
+You can view and purchase a nice selection of my scarves on their website: https://sfweaving.com/search?q=Linda+Neel.

 I'm pleased to be a part of the textile artists represented by Santa Fe Weaving Gallery in Santa Fe, New Mexico.
 They represent some of the top artists/designers in surface design and have been an important contributor to further the art-to-wear movement.
-You can see a large selection of scarves on their website https://sfweaving.com/collections/scarf-shawl.
+You can view and purchase a nice selection of my scarves on their website: https://sfweaving.com/search?q=Linda+Neel.

 Angie on Sep 5, 20215 out of 5 stars

 This is my second purchase from this shop and I can't say enough good things!
 First of all - I didn't know this was possible, but this scarf is even prettier in person, and luxury abounds!
 One of a kind, and a beautiful to wear either dressy, or with jeans - it all works beautifully!

 Angie on Mar 18, 20215 out of 5 stars

 I fell in love at first sight with this beautiful one-of-a-kind hand made scarf.
 It is even more beautiful in person - sumptuous and luxurious.
 Treat yourself - much better than mass produced - a real treasure!